kubo/injector/README.md

 *1: [x32 ABI](https://en.wikipedia.org/wiki/X32_ABI)
 *2: failure with `64-bit target process isn't supported by 32-bit process`.
 *3: failure with `x32-ABI target process is supported only by x86_64`.
+*4: tested on github actions with glibc.
-*4: tested on github actions on both glibc and musl
+*5: tested on github actions with both glibc and musl.

 ## Windows